emaxsaun/agegate/README.md

 This plugin supports additional configuration options via flashvars.

-agegate.minage: Minimum age of the viewer - Default is 18 agegate.maxage: Maximum age of the viewer - Default is 100.
-Note: Do not set the date to before 1900. agegate.message: The message displayed if you do not meet the age criteria. - Default is You do not meet the age criteria for this video. agegate.redirecturl: The link provided if you do not meet the age criteria.
-Note: You will have to click the message to be redirected. agegate.redirecttarget: The target to open redirecturl in - Default is _blank agegate.backgroundcolor: Color of the curtain that covers the player - Default is #000000 agegate.textcolor: Color of the text displayed on screen - Default is #FFFFFF agegate.subheadertextcolor: Color of the subheader text - Default is #FFCC00 agegate.messagetextcolor: Color of the message text - Default is #FF0000 agegate.cookielife: How long to set the cookie for.
-Default is 60 minutes. agegate.header: Header Text - Default is - The content in this video requires age verification. agegate.subheader: Subheader Text - Default is - Please enter your date of birth below: agegate.autoredirect: If you want to automatically redirect the user to the redirecturl if they do not meet the age criteria.
-The default is false, but set to true, if you want to enable this feature.
+agegate.minage: Minimum age of the viewer - Default is 18<br />
+agegate.maxage: Maximum age of the viewer - Default is 100.
+Note: Do not set the date to before 1900.<br />
+agegate.message: The message displayed if you do not meet the age criteria. - Default is You do not meet the age criteria for this video.<br />
+agegate.redirecturl: The link provided if you do not meet the age criteria.
+Note: You will have to click the message to be redirected.<br />
+agegate.redirecttarget: The target to open redirecturl in - Default is _blank<br />
+agegate.backgroundcolor: Color of the curtain that covers the player - Default is #000000<br />
+agegate.textcolor: Color of the text displayed on screen - Default is #FFFFFF<br />
+agegate.subheadertextcolor: Color of the subheader text - Default is #FFCC00<br />
+agegate.messagetextcolor: Color of the message text - Default is #FF0000<br />
+agegate.cookielife: How long to set the cookie for.
+Default is 60 minutes.<br />
+agegate.header: Header Text - Default is - The content in this video requires age verification.<br />
+agegate.subheader: Subheader Text - Default is - Please enter your date of birth below:<br />
+agegate.autoredirect: If you want to automatically redirect the user to the redirecturl if they do not meet the age criteria.
+The default is false, but set to true, if you want to enable this feature.<br />

 Implementing this Plugin:
 ==========